Do you like cooking Asian food?

 1. Sugar

-The biggest beginner’s mistake we used to make?
+So what is for us THE biggest beginner’s mistake we used to make?

 Do you like pad thai noodles?